Lukas01001001/logo-canvas-28/README.md

 ## 🔍 Features

+## 🔍 Functionality

+- Customer CRUD
+- CRUD Industries
-- Infinite scroll (via IntersectionObserver)
+- Infinite scroll (IntersectionObserver)
 - Filtering by name and industry
-- Logical SSR + CSR combination (e.g., SSR industry list)
+- SSR and CSR logically linked (e.g., list of industries with SSR)
-- Select multiple clients and redirect to generation view
+- Select multiple customers and redirect to generate selected logos on canvas
+- Adding and deleting privileged logos on canvas via modal
+- Option to display logos on canvas in groups according to industries or mixing
+- Storing of logo layout and status on canvas
+- Manipulate the size of each logo, its background and canvas background

 ## 🖼️ Logo Handling